KTheXIII/embedded_system/C/README.md

 This contains notes on how to install `avr-gcc` and compile the code.
 Head to [Development Environment](#development-environment) for setup.

+For setting up an editor with intellisense check out [Editor.md](/C/Editor.md) for more info.

 ## Table of Contents

 - [C Programming for AVR](#c-programming-for-avr)